The Facts: LCCC’s June 2 Ballot Issue

-- LCCC has been locally supported since 1963, when the first general operating levy was passed that created Lorain County Community College as the first community college in the state of Ohio.
+- The community has supported LCCC since 1963, when the first general operating levy was passed that created the College as the first community college in Ohio.

-- The LCCC District Board of Trustees made a decision to place the issue on the March 17, 2020 ballot.
+- The LCCC District Board of Trustees unanimously voted to place the issue on the June 2, 2020 ballot.

-- For every dollar spent by taxpayers on education at LCCC, the College provides $14 in economic benefit to the community.
+- For every $1 spent by taxpayers on education at LCCC, the College provides $14 in economic benefit to the community.

-- LCCC is the college of first choice for the entire community.
-LCCC has served 1 in 4 county residents, impacting greater than 50% of Lorain County households.
+- Serves 1 in 4 county residents, impacting more than 50% of Lorain County Households.

 - 61% of Lorain County high school graduates start their college experience with LCCC.

 - More than 85% of LCCC grads live and work in the region; LCCC is among the top 2 community colleges in Ohio for return on investment for graduates in terms of earnings post-graduation.

 - LCCC offers the University Partnership with 14 partners delivering over 100 bachelor’s and master’s degrees and was the first community college in Ohio to offer an applied bachelor’s degree.

 - #1 in the county for first responder and healthcare education.